aryanjain28/Josh-Training/README.txt

 #UI code for payment
-#New Improvements in UI for payments.
+#New Improvements in UI for payments via registration_improvement branch.